Skip to main content

 Light TypeDescriptionPositionShadowsTypical Uses

-Point LightEmits light in all directions from one pointYesNoBulbs, candles, small light sources
+Point LightEmits light in all directions from one pointYesNoBulbs, candles, small sources

 Shadow mapping example